-Most extreme seasons in Solar System: 42-year summer!
+Most extreme seasons in Solar System: Uranus has a 42-year summer!

 - Uranus is tipped on its side: - Rotation axis lies almost in its orbital plane - Uranus takes 84 Earthyears to go around the Sun - So the North polar regions of Uranus have summer (in this case, continuous sunlight) for 42 Earth-years!